On Track · 2025

 Shanghai Metro Verification App

 Not a navigation app — a boarding verification app.
-On Track helps passengers confirm they're on the right train before it's too late, solving a real and frustrating pain point on Shanghai's sprawling metro network.
+On Track helps passengers confirm they're on the right train before it's too late, solving the last-mile uncertainty moment on Shanghai's sprawling metro network.

 Type